smatechnologies/ibm-i-agent-docs/docs/events-utilities/email.md

 values for the SMASendMail utility.

-\*DEFAULT = a name will be automatically constructed starting with the capital letter \"P\" followed by DDHHMMSSm, where:
+\*DEFAULT = a name will be automatically constructed starting with the capital letter "P" followed by DDHHMMSSm, where:

 - DD = 2-digit day of month
 - HH = 2-digit hour of the day